-Next, add the subdivion number (SB) for the project.
+Next, add the subdivision number (SB) for the project.

 All fee simple lot ESC drawings are prepared and submitted during the larger subdivision approval process by the Developer and are governed by the associated subdivision Development Agreement.
 Copies of these ESC drawings should be supplied by the Developer to each individual builder who is constructing in the subdivision.
-No additional ESC drawings for fee simple housing (row, semi-detached or detached) developments are needed and none are required during the Development Permit process.
+No additional ESC drawings for fee simple housing (row, semidetached or detached) developments are needed and none are required during the Development Permit process.
 If the builder wants to amend the original ESC plans for their specific lots, they will be required to submit an amendment to the approved site ESC Plan.
+An amendment request must contain the information listed in Section 7 How to Populate an Amendment Request section of this manual.